hopsoft/turbo_boost-streams/README.md

 ## About TurboBoost

-TurboBoost is a suite of libraries that enhance Rails, Hotwire, and Turbo... making them even more powerful and boosing your productivity.
+TurboBoost is a suite of libraries that enhance Rails, Hotwire, and Turbo... making them even more powerful and boosting your productivity.
-Be sure to check out all of the various the libraries.
+Be sure to check out all of the various libraries.

 - [Streams](https://github.com/hopsoft/turbo_boost-streams)
 - [Commands](https://github.com/hopsoft/turbo_boost-commands)